 The OCHM teaching clinic has proven very successful in serving our community.
 Although our students are welcome to refer patients to the clinic, OCHM provides live patients to meet the clinical requirements for each student.
 We currently have over 5000 patient files on record and a waiting list of 2-4 weeks for a patient to see our student practitioners.

 At OCHM our students (after an initial observation period) take live patient cases under the careful supervision and support of our senior clinicians and gain the much needed experience that is needed to become a successful Homeopath.

-OCHM is the only school that offers this type of clinical training, the type of training that is mandated by the Transitional College of The College of Homeopaths of Ontario and is outlined in the Registration Regulation (December 2011).
+OCHM is the only school that offers this type of clinical training, the type of training that is mandated by the The College of Homeopaths of Ontario and is outlined in the Registration Regulation (December 2011).
 For the full Registration Regulation and to read about the clinical requirement that Homeopathic Schools should be offering, please click:

-If you have questions after reading the Regulation, please call us, we would be happy to explain how OCHM is committed to providing you with the necessary training to meet the proposed competency criteria.
+If you have questions after reading the Regulation, please call us, we would be happy to explain how OCHM is committed to providing you with the necessary training to meet the competency criteria.